squid-cache/squid-cache.github.io/ConfigExamples/Reverse/BasicAccelerator.rst

 http_port 80 accel defaultsite=your.main.website.name
 }}}

+ * '''accel''' tells Squid to handle requests coming in this port as if it was a Web Server
+ * '''defaultsite=X''' tells Squid to assume the domain ''X'' was wanted when broken clients fail to send a Host: header properly.

 ## shared with VirtualHosting

 Next, you need to tell Squid where to find the real web server: